 - Prevention: The best way to prevent grubs is to kill them before they hatch.
-They do the most damage right after they hatch since they enjoy munching on grass roots.
+They do the most damage right after they hatch since they enjoy munching on grassroots.
 We recommend finding preventative grub control products online or at your local gardening store.
 Always follow label directions when applying pest control substances.

 - Identification: Since these pesky slime balls hatch underground, it’s often hard to tell if you have a grub problem until it’s upon you.
-One trick to identifying grubs is checking to see if birds, squirrels and other lawn critters frequent your yard searching for tasty grub morsels.
+One trick to identifying grubs is checking to see if birds, squirrels, and other lawn critters frequent your yard searching for tasty grub morsels.
 In the unfortunate circumstance that you’re too late to prevent them, you’ll notice big patches of dying brown grass.
 This is a clear indicator that you have a grub problem and it will only get worse if gone untreated.

 - Eradication: The method of eradication is similar to prevention.
 You’ll want to buy a grub prevention product and apply it in early Spring.
-Knowing the grub lifecycle is key to properly eradicating them.
+Knowing the grub lifecycle is key to properly eradicate them.

 These lawn pests live above ground and munch on blades of grass.
-These lawn pests are a bit easier to identify, but can be just as difficult to eradicate.
+These lawn pests are a bit easier to identify but can be just as difficult to eradicate.
 Here’s a list of the most common munching pests.

 - Prevention: Since Japanese beetles start as larvae (grubs), the best prevention is, again, to kill them before they hatch.
 Even if you don’t actually see any beetles, it’s still a good idea to take preventative measures.
 Once a grub/Japanese beetle problem starts, it becomes a vicious cycle.

 - Identification: These guys are one of the easiest pests to identify.
-Japanese beetles are large, dime-size beetles with a greenish-blue metallic head and copper colored shell.
-They love feeding on flowers, fruits and vegetables, but they’ll settle for lawn grass as well.
+Japanese beetles are large, dime-size beetles with a greenish-blue metallic head and copper-colored shell.
+They love feeding on flowers, fruits, and vegetables, but they’ll settle for lawn grass as well.

 - Eradication: Japanese beetles are one of the most destructive lawn pests.
 They emerge from the ground in June and attack plants in groups, completely destroying them.
 The best way to eradicate these pests is to kill both their larvae and adult beetles before they lay more eggs.
 Reference their lifecycle to find out when it’s best to combat them.

-- Prevention: Just like in the Disney movie “A Bug’s Life”, grasshoppers are the enemy… A natural way to try and prevent grasshoppers or locusts from making your lawn their home, is to use a garlic spray.
+- Prevention: Just like in the Disney movie “A Bug’s Life”, grasshoppers are the enemy… A natural way to try and prevent grasshoppers or locusts from making your lawn their home is to use a garlic spray.
 To make this spray at home, you’ll boil a handful of minced garlic in water and then let the mixture sit overnight in the fridge.

 - Identification: Grasshoppers are one of the easiest pests to identify.
 They’re normally quite large and most of us have grown up trying to catch these little hopping machines.
 Some species, however, have become masters of camouflage and may be harder to identify.
 The best time to look for them is when you mow your grass.

 - Eradication: If your garlic spray doesn’t work or you simply can’t stand the smell of garlic, you can dust your lawn with flour.
-When grasshoppers munch on a flour covered grass blade, their mouths will gum up and force them to move along in search of a new food source.
+When grasshoppers munch on a flour-covered grass blade, their mouths will gum up and force them to move along in search of a new food source.
 If all else fails, you can always use an insecticide that specifically targets these pests.

 - Prevention: The most common cause of chinch bug infestations is mismanagement of lawn thatch.
-If you let lawn thatch build up and sit for long periods of time in the Spring, it creates the perfect environment for chinch bugs to thrive.
+If you let lawn thatch build-up and sit for long periods of time in the Spring, it creates the perfect environment for chinch bugs to thrive.
 To control thatch, rake your lawn frequently or use a verticutter machine to mow thatch from your lawn.

 - Identification: Chinch bugs are more difficult to identify due to their size.
 They’re much smaller than any of the other munching pests.
 The key to figuring out if you have a chinch bug problem is if you notice large patches of browning grass that can’t be revived with water.
-The reason why chinch bugs are so harmful to your lawn is because they suck the moisture from your grass and inject poison into the blades.
+The reason why chinch bugs are so harmful to your lawn is that they suck the moisture from your grass and inject poison into the blades.
 It may start as a small brown patch, but eventually, it will expand outward as they continue to seek moisture along the perimeter.